 In 1999, the University established IES, unifying the staff, resources, and programs of UC Berkeley's Center for German and European Studies (CGES) and Center for Western European Studies (CWES), which housed the France-Berkeley Fund, French Cultural Studies Program, Finnish Studies Program, Italian Studies Program, Portuguese Studies Program, and Spanish Studies Program.

 In 2009, IES and the Institute of Slavic, East European, and Eurasian Studies at the University of California, Berkeley established a European Union Center.
 The joint effort of these two Institutes was funded with a grant from the European Commission, in cooperation with the School of Public Health, the Institute of Governmental Studies, the Berkeley Roundtable on the International Economy, and the UC Berkeley School of Law.

 In 2015, the Finnish Studies Program merged into a Nordic Studies Program and the Italian Studies Program was reestablished as the Program for the Study of Italy.
 The BENELUX Program was created.
 Following the visit to IES by President Michael D. Higgins of Ireland, an Irish Studies Program was created in 2016.

-In 2017, the German Historical Institute decided to open a West Coast branch called "GHI West" at IES.
-In cooperation with the Austrian Marshall Plan Foundation, the Institute also created a Program for the Study of Austria.
+In 2017, the German Historical Institute opened its West Coast branch, GHI West, at IES.
+In cooperation with the Austrian Marshall Plan Foundation and the Federal Ministry of Science, Research, and Economy of Austria, IES also created a Program for the Study of Austria.